sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 **Caching**

-Proxies can implement caching mechanisims to store results of expensive operations, improving performance and efficiency
+Proxies can implement caching mechanism to store results of expensive operations, improving performance and efficiency

 **Lazy Initialization**